All Episodes

 And even if he does think Loretta Lynch was compromised for having tea on the tarmac with Bill Clinton talking about their grandchildren for 45 minutes, he said there's a well-established process for officials to step in if there is a conflict of interest that requires recusal.

-So it is it's it's not his responsibility to opine on whether a matter should be prosecuted or not.
+So it's not his responsibility to opine on whether a matter should be prosecuted or not.

 You don't get away with that double standard in life.